 Low-density residential suburbs with cul-de-sacs and local roads.
 Limit through-traffic by using dead-end roads.
 Parks and schools increase land value.
 Keep commercial accessible but don't zone it within residential blocks.

-Best with: Cul-de-sacs, parks, schools, tree-lined roads Stat focus: Land value > Low traffic > Service coverage
+Best with: Cul-de-sacs, parks, schools, tree-lined roads — see our builds guide for full setup.
+Stat focus: Land value > Low traffic > Service coverage

 Equipment Rankings